chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 ### Asynchronous Task Runner

 The previous example passed static data back and forth between `yield` calls, but waiting for an asynchronous process is slightly different.
 The task runner needs to know about callbacks and how to use them.
-And since `yield` expressions pass their values into the task runner, that means any function call must return a value that somehow indicates the call is an asynchronous operation that the task runner should wait for.
+And s<u>ince `yield` expressions pass their values into the task runner, that means any function call must return a value that somehow indicates the call is an asynchronous operation that the task runner should wait for.</u>

 Here's one way you might signal that a value is an asynchronous operation: